Idukki

 Gifting and seeding programs that actually produce content

-"We do gifting" usually means a brand mails free product to whoever asked or whoever looked vaguely relevant, and waits.
-Some content trickles back; most does not.
-A seeding program is the same idea done with intent, and the intent is the whole difference.
+"We do gifting" usually means a brand mails free product to whoever asked, or whoever looked vaguely on-brand, and waits.
+A little content trickles back; most never does.
+Seeding is the same idea done on purpose, and the purpose is the whole difference.

-Gifting, untargeted, is a hope.
-Seeding is a design: chosen recipients who genuinely fit the brand, a clear and light expectation set up front, and a rights mechanism so whatever does come back is actually usable.
-One is a cost with a vague upside; the other is a content pipeline.
+Untargeted gifting is a hope.
+Seeding is a design: chosen recipients who genuinely fit the brand, a clear and light expectation set up front, and a rights mechanism so whatever does come back can actually be used.
+One is a cost with a vague upside.
+The other is a content pipeline.
+The recipients who convert best are often already on your customer list, which is the case made in the UGC creator rate card when a creator already owns and uses the product.

 1. 1Choose for relevance, recipients whose audience and content genuinely match the brand, not the biggest numbers.